railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

     the stock in all of the physical stock locations.
 Looking at the product from the order you will only see the report of the warehouse selected in the order.

-The two important fields in product form are:
+In this respect, two important fields in the product form are:

-* :guilabel:`Real Stock` : Quantity physical present in your warehouse
+* :guilabel:`Real Stock`: Quantity physically present in your warehouse,

-* :guilabel:`Virtual Stock` : Calculated this way: real stock – outgoing + incoming
+* :guilabel:`Virtual Stock`: Calculated as follows: real stock – outgoing + incoming.

 .. note::  Virtual Stock

     Virtual stock is very useful because it shows what the salespeople can sell.
-If it is more than real stock it is because products will be coming in and if it is smaller than real stock then it is because of certain products are reserved for other sales orders or works orders.
+If the virtual stock is higher than the real stock, this means products will be coming in.
+If virtual stock is smaller than real stock, certain products are reserved for other sales orders or work orders.

 .. tip:: Detail of future stock

-   To get more detail about future stock, you can click :guilabel:`Future Stock Forecast` to the right of the product form to get the report :ref:`fig-stfore` below.
+   To get more details about future stock, you can click :guilabel:`Stock Level Forecast` to the right of the product form to get the report :ref:`fig-stfore` below.
-   Open ERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.
+   OpenERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders, confirmed production and sales orders.

    .. _fig-stfore: